-Starmer resisting pressure from inside own party over reversal of tax cuts
+Keir Starmer resisting pressure from inside own party over reversal of tax cuts

 Rejecting claims his package represented a massive “gamble” with the economy, he doubled down on the policy, declaring: “There’s more to come.”

-The abolition of the 45p “additional rate” of income tax will be worth an average £10,000 to 630,000 people earning £150,000 a year or more at a cost of £2bn to the Treasury, while the £5bn change to the basic rate is worth an average of just £170 to millions of lower-paid workers.
+The abolition of the 45p “additional rate” of income tax will be worth an average of £10,000 to 630,000 people earning £150,000 a year or more at a cost of £2bn to the Treasury, while the £5bn change to the basic rate is worth an average of just £170 to millions of lower-paid workers.

-But Starmer made clear he backed the 1p cut, telling the BBC’s Laura Kuenssberg: “I’ve long made the argument that we should reduce the tax burden on working people.”
+But Sir Keir made clear he backed the 1p cut, telling the BBC’s Laura Kuenssberg: “I’ve long made the argument that we should reduce the tax burden on working people.”

 By contrast, he broke with his long-standing refusal to spell out tax plans in advance of the election with a firm pledge to restore the 45p rate.